hdsu-bioquant/meet-eu-2021/index.md

 *********
 ## Topic

 Similar to the 2020 edition, the topic of this years edition will be on the prediction of chromatin structure (topological associated domains and chromatin compartments) from Hi-C data.
-Data integration will play an important role
+Data integration will play an important role, as additional datasets will be provided.

 *********
 ## Organisation